 Uses of the Past: Narrating the Nation and Negotiating Conflicts

-This research strand studies the overt construction of historical narratives and the museum’s role in the construction of nations and Europe.
-Case studies examine conflict, tension, homogenisation and commemoration.
-It has organised one workshop and two conferences.
+This research strand studied the overt construction of historical narratives and the museum’s role in the construction of nations and Europe.
+Case studies examined conflict, tension, homogenisation and commemoration.
+It organised one workshop and two conferences.